-The Group’s mining operations are dependent on a range of key inputs, such as energy, water, labour and fuel.
-For cathode producers such as Centinela, Antucoya and Zaldívar, which use the SX-EW process, sulphuric acid is a key input.
-The availability and cost of such inputs lie at the heart of the Group’s cost management strategy, which focuses on cost control and security of supply.
+Concentrate producers such as Los Pelambres and Centinela require other particular inputs such as reagents and grinding media.
+Cathode producers such as Centinela, Antucoya and Zaldívar, which use the SX-EW process, require sulphuric acid.
+The availability, cost and reliability of these inputs are central to the Group’s cost management strategy, which focuses on cost control and security of supply.

 Water for each operation is sourced either from the sea or from surface and underground sources.
 Each operation has the necessary permits for the long-term supply of water at current production levels.

 Secure labour supply is key to the Group’s success.
-Labour agreements with unions are in place at all of the Group’s mining operations, generally covering periods of four years.
-In 2014, new labour agreements were negotiated at all operations, except Zaldívar, securing terms of employment for all employees until 2018 and at Zaldívar until 2017.
+Labour agreements with unions are in place at all of the Group’s mining operations, generally lasting for a period of three years.
+In 2017, the Group successfully entered into new labour agreements with the unions at Centinela and Zaldívar.

-The Group continues to foster good working relationships with its employees and labour unions and to date there has been no industrial action.
-In total, the Group has over 1,000 contracts for goods and services.
-All key contracts, such as for tyres, grinding media, mining and mobile equipment, chemicals, explosives, camp administration and maintenance, are under long-term agreements.
-Price adjustment formulas reflect current market downturns of key cost elements, such as steel, petrol, coal, etc. Contracts are normally between the operation and the supplier, but tender and negotiation processes are mostly coordinated or even led centrally by the Central Procurement Department to maximise leverage and benefits.
+The Group continually reviews its procurement processes and existing agreements, identifying additional cost-saving opportunities during the coming years as part of its Cost and Competitiveness Programme.
+In total, the Group has over 3,000 suppliers for goods and services.
+Key contracts, such as tyres, grinding media, mining and mobile equipment, chemicals, explosives, camp administration and maintenance, are under long-term agreements.
+Price adjustment formulae reflect the market variations of key cost elements, such as steel, petrol and the Consumer Price Index (CPI).
+Contracts are normally negotiated between the operation and the supplier, but tenders and negotiations are generally co-ordinated, and sometimes led, by the Central Procurement Department in order to maximise leverage and benefits.